Large deviations in the many-body localization transition: The case of the random-field XXZ chain: Results

-For the intermediate disorder regime $\phi_a(\beta_\star) > 0$, implying that the typical value of $\mathcal{T}_0$ in the large $L$ limit should remain finite due to the inclusion of rare, large outliers of $\mathcal{T}_0$.
-Upon increasing even more the disorder, however, $\phi_a(\beta_\star) < 0$, indicating that the typical value of $\mathcal{T}_0$ vanishes exponentially upon increasing the size of the system.
 The results in both bases exhibit qualitatively similar behavior and allow us to distinguish the three relevant regimes.
 Yet, the crossover between these regimes occur at different values of disorder strength $W$, indicating a quantitative difference between the two bases---a point to which we will return in later sections.